Are you looking for a weekend away and the best weekend trips from Nashville, TN? Don’t worry—we have you covered!

 Approximately 4 hours away from Nashville, Cumberland Gap National Historical Park is a fantastic weekend getaway from Nashville.

-Cumberland Gap is known as the legendary pass through Cumberland Mountains and the Appalachian Mountains and is also known for its buffalo and Cherokee Warrior history.
+Cumberland Gap is known as the legendary pass through the Cumberland Mountains and the Appalachian Mountains and is also known for its buffalo and Cherokee Warrior history.

 It is also home to many wild animals such as black bears, white-tailed deer, bobcats, and more.